tiendu/tiendu.github.io/_posts/2022-12-26-entrez-direct-guide-eng.markdown

 1. Ubuntu
 2. (Mini)conda
 - Mamba (You can use conda if you want to with the command `conda install` but I suggest you to use Mamba since it's much more convenient and efficient - install Mamba via the command ```conda install mamba -n base -c conda-forge```)
-3. Sufficient knowledge of Linux/Unix command-line tools
+3. Basic usage of Linux/Unix command-line tools
-4. Sufficient knowledge of regular expression
+4. Basic usage of regular expression
-5. Sufficient knowledge of how to use NCBI search
+5. Basic usage of NCBI search

 We'll begin with installing entrez-direct and sra-tools by using Mamba: